Abdallah2014/Flood_Mapping/README.md

-# Flood Impact Assessment on Infrastructure – Niger - Benue River Confluence in Kogi State, Nigeria
+# Flood Impact Assessment on Infrastructure Along Niger - Benue River Confluence in Kogi State, Nigeria

 This repository contains a complete **Google Earth Engine (GEE)** workflow to map flood extent and assess its impact on population, land cover, buildings, schools, and  health facilities.
 The analysis focuses on a flood event in Niger - Benue River Confluence in Kogi State, Nigeria (2022).